MattB859/Ms1-Malaysian-Restaurant/README.md

     -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added pictures in the gallery.
+    1. As a Frequent User, I want to check to see if there are any newly added pictures.

         1. The user would already be comfortable with the website layout and can easily navigate with ease.

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    2. As a Frequent User, I want to check to see if there are any new updates.

-        1. The user would already be comfortable with the website layout and can easily click the gallery link.
+        1. The user would already be comfortable with the website's layout and can easily click any link0

     3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.